Quick Answer: Can Hamsters Eat Grapes?

 When to See a Vet

-- Diarrhea lasting more than 24 hours (risk of dehydration in a small animal)
+- Diarrhea lasts more than 24 hours

 - Blood in the stool

-- Extreme lethargy or difficulty moving
+- Extreme lethargy or unresponsiveness

 Better Alternatives to Grapes for Hamsters